 …or if they decided to knock it down themselves with a potato gun.

 As much as I hate most bugs, I still understand their importance to the ecosystem.
 That doesn’t stop me from wishing businesses would at least try to get rid of the wasps, though.
 In the US, many companies rush to get rid of a nest as soon as they find one, for fear of losing business (at best) or being sued (at worst).
 Perhaps businesses in Germany need to feel the sting in their pocket books before they will do anything.
-With workers and customers so (seemingly) complacent, they have no incentive.

 I will say, though, that as awful as it is to see more of the bugs I don’t like…it is nice to see more of those that I do.
 I see far more bumblebees, butterflies and dragonflies here than I ever did in Michigan; even when I lived in a more rural area.